payabli/sdk-csharp/CONTRIBUTING.md

 ## Pull requests

-Pull requests are welcome; however, Payabli will implement all code changes.
+Pull requests are welcome; however, Payabli implements all code changes.
+We'll review your pull request and close it.
-We will review your pull request, ask any clarifying questions, and close the pull request.
+If we have any questions about your pull request, we'll ask you in the comments of the pull request.